 The vehicle industry was in the forerunner of platforming on mechanical, engine, and production lines.
 How to apply the same approach to increasingly complex software?

 Offer support over a very long product lifetime

 Unlike B2C appliances, Heavy-duty vehicles and machines are built to last, and this means loading them with rugged, robust, and resilient software that will power this extended lifetime use and enable proper maintenance.

 Software is key to meeting the challenges of the heavy-duty industry.

 While product hardware has long attracted the attention of customers, it’s software that is helping manufacturers to meet the challenges of the market.
 Whether addressing UX and UI concerns, enabling and maintaining network connectivity, empowering maintenance OTA,

 Manufacturers can maintain their focus on developing market-leading hardware and rely on Witekio’s skilled engineering teams to develop software platforms that address end-customer needs while meeting all the demands of manufacturers for software that matches the hardware in innovation and quality.

-Three ways Witekio delivers value for heavy-duty vehicle and machine manufacturers:
+4 ways Witekio delivers value for heavy-duty machine manufacturers:

 Heavy-duty vehicles and machines are complex products and are deployed in some of the most complex working environments on Earth.
 This complex working environment in turn engenders complex business models and, oftentimes, leads to the development of complex graphical interfaces for end users.